ruchir321/career-ai/README.md

 # Career-ai

-A LLM app personalized to my job application history.
+A RAG app personalized to my job application history.

+## Completed

+RAG for past job descriptions.
+LLM model can give generic advice with context of documents

+## WIP

+Add "target job application upload" dropbox

+Add resume suggestion inference

 ## How to use